You may start to notice voles scurrying around your yard. These small rodents can be a nuisance, as they can cause damage to your garden and lawn.

 7. Remove Hiding Places

-As you know, voles like to hide in thick vegetation and grassy pasture-like areas.
-So, if you want to prevent them from coming around, you need to remove all the hiding places around your garden and yard.
+As you know, voles hide in thick vegetation and grassy pasture-like areas.
+So, to prevent them from coming around, you need to remove all the hiding places around your garden and yard.

-You can start by removing piles of logs, moving mulch away, and removing any overgrown ground covers.
-This will help discourage voles from living near your home.
+You can start by removing piles of logs, moving mulch away, and removing overgrown ground covers.
+Doing so will help discourage voles from living near your home.

 They will look elsewhere if they cannot find an ideal hiding spot.